Trademark Licensing

 Are there any royalty exemptions?

-Licensed products used for internal Howard University consumption or internal giveaways are not subject to a royalty fee.
+No, licensed products used for internal Howard University consumption or internal giveaways are subject reduced royalty fee.
 The products, however, are required to be licensed.
 All items sold on campus to external buyers (including alumni) must be licensed and are subject to royalties.

 What is the approval process for the use of University marks?

 The Trademark License Agreement requires that the licensees submit all proposed uses of the logos and word marks to the Office of Auxiliary Enterprises.
-Additionally, all designs using the University’s marks must be submitted to the Office of Auxiliary Enterprises for approval prior to production.
+Additionally, all designs using the University’s marks must be submitted through BrandManager360.com for approval prior to production.

 Where can I find complete guidelines regarding the Trademark Licensing Policies?